 Special announcement: Parvovirus There is now a diagnosed case of parvovirus in the Palm Beach area.
 Parvovirus is highly contagious and potentially fatal to dogs.
 Goodog asks you to read the following article to prepare yourself on what to look out for and to reduce risk – Parvovirus in Dogs.

-If you have any concerns take your puppy or dog to the vet immediately.
+If you have any concerns contact your local vet, or take your puppy or dog to the vet immediately if there are signs of illness.

 Is your dog jumping on you and your visitors, pulling like a freight train and does not come when called?
 Does she have selective hearing and forgotten all her training?
 Or does he dig up the yard, barks at every noise and anything that moves?
 Then you probably have a teenage dog!
 I call the barking and digging dogs the unemployed teenage dogs, who have now become self-employed in the security or excavation industry.